Granville Redmond

 Granville Richard Seymour Redmond (March 9, 1871 – May 24, 1935) was an American landscape painter and exponent of Tonalism and California Impressionism.
-He was also an occasional actor for his friend Charlie Chaplin.
+He was also an occasional actor with his friend Charlie Chaplin.

 Early years

-Redmond was born in Philadelphia, Pennsylvania, on March 9, 1871, to a hearing family.
-He contracted scarlet fever at around 2½ to the age of 3; when he recovered, he was found to be deaf.
-This may have prompted his family's decision to move from the East Coast to San Jose, California: the possibility for his education at the Berkeley School for the Deaf.
+Redmond was born in Philadelphia, Pennsylvania on March 9, 1871 to a hearing family.
+Some sources claim he became Deaf as a result of scarlet fever, which he contracted between the ages of 2½ and 3.
+However, Guilbert Braddock asserts that Redmond was Deaf from infancy.
+This change may have prompted his family's decision to move from the East Coast to San Jose, California: possibly for his education at the Berkeley School for the Deaf.

 Study

-Granville attended the California School for the Deaf in Berkeley from 1879 to 1890 where his artistic talents were recognized and encouraged.
+Granville attended the California School for the Deaf (CSD) in Berkeley from 1879 to 1890 where his artistic talents were recognized and encouraged.
 There his teacher Theophilus d'Estrella taught him painting, drawing and pantomime.

 When he graduated from CSD, Redmond enrolled at another CSD: the California School of Design in San Francisco, where he worked for three years with teachers such as Arthur Frank Mathews and Amédée Joullin.
-He famously won the W. E. Brown Medal of Excellence.
+He famously won the W.E.
+Brown Medal of Excellence.
 He associated with many other artists, including Gottardo Piazzoni and Giuseppe Cadenasso.
 Piazzoni learned American Sign Language, and he and Redmond became lifelong friends.
-They lived together in Parkfield and Tiburon, California.
+They lived together in Parkfield, California and Tiburon, California.

-In 1893 Redmond won a scholarship from the California School of the Deaf which made it possible for him to study in Paris at the Académie Julian under teachers Jean-Paul Laurens and Jean-Joseph Benjamin-Constant.
+In 1893 Redmond won a scholarship from the California School of the Deaf, which made it possible for him to study in Paris at the Académie Julian under teachers Jean-Paul Laurens and Jean-Joseph Benjamin-Constant.
 He roomed with the sculptor Douglas Tilden, another graduate of the California School for the Deaf.
 "Tilden was a tremendous help to Redmond, teaching him French and how to get around in Paris; they became best friends for the rest of their lives."
 In 1895, Redmond's painting Matin d'Hiver was accepted for the Paris Salon.

 Back in California

 In 1898, he returned to California and settled in Los Angeles.
 He was married in 1899 to Carrie Ann Jean, a former student of the Illinois School for the Deaf.
-Together they had three children.
+They had three children.